david-sauvage/effective-java-summary/README.md

 __Item 54 : Return empty collections or arrays instead of null__

 Returning null when you don't have elements to return makes the use of your methods more difficult.
 Your client will have to check if you object is not null.
-Instead always return an empty array of collection.
+Instead always return an empty array or collection.

 __Item 55 : Return of Optionals__